git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 Note: You may have to convert the indentation within the `Makefile`s from spaces to tabs.

-So let's go ahead see what a `Makefile` with this looks like:
+Let's go ahead see what a `Makefile` with this looks like:

 {language=makefile, line-numbers=off}
     watch_test: